-2003 CALIFORNIA ENERGY STAR[®] NEW HOMES PROGRAM 2003 EM&V PLAN
+2003 CALIFORNIA ENERGY STAR® NEW HOMES PROGRAM 2003 EM&V PLAN

-In 2004, the utilities' Evaluation, Measurement and Verification (EM&V) efforts for the statewide California Energy Star New Homes Program will expand upon the 2003 EM&V effort to evaluate the effectiveness of program implementation and to estimate energy savings for the 2003 program.
-This Study will use results and lessons learned in 2003 evaluations to inform study designs and work plans for 2004.
-This Study also will evaluate the PY 2003 program refinements.
-These refinements include changes in rebate levels and increased design and inspection assistance to multi-family builders.

-The study descriptions below provide the focus and types of evaluations we expect to complete in support of an ongoing assessment of program plans.
+In 2004, the utilities' Evaluation, Measurement and Verification (EM&V) efforts for the statewide California ENERGY STAR® New Homes Program will expand upon the 2003 EM&V effort to evaluate the effectiveness of program implementation and to estimate energy savings for the 2003 program.
+This study will use results and lessons learned in 2003 evaluations to inform study designs and work plans for 2004.
+This study also will evaluate the 2003 program refinements.
+These refinements include changes in rebate levels and increased design and inspection assistance to multifamily builders.
+The study descriptions below provide the focus and types of evaluations PG&E expects to complete in support of an ongoing assessment of program plans.